How to Deal with Altitude Sickness on High Treks

 GPS Devices

 Useful for tracking routes and pinpointing locations.
 Helps ensure you’re on the right path and can assist in emergencies.
+Carry backup batteries—cold drains them fast.

 Weather Apps

 Accurate weather forecasts help you prepare for sudden changes.
 Conditions can shift rapidly at high altitudes.
+Download offline maps and forecasts before losing cell service.

 Joining a Guided Trek